spxak1/weywot/Pop_OS_Dual_Boot.md

 ### 4.1 From Windows

-This is work in progress but here it goes:
+This is **work in progress** but here it goes as a placeholder until completed (so use with caution):

 You can copy Windows' boot files to the new ESP from Windows.
 The steps are: